Warning: Undefined variable $tagline in /var/www/knockouthorror.com/public_html/wp-content/plugins/themeum-core/templates/movie-single.php on line 384

 The previous occupant of the cottage, Devoy, studied the forest and kept a detailed diary of the things he found.
 He believed the trees were talking to him and he spent considerable time attempting to interpret what they were saying.
 Devoy was eventually found in gan ainm naked, catatonic, and suffering from hypothermia.
 Although he survived, Devoy was driven insane and now lives in a care home.
 Though initially sceptical, Eric’s uneasiness grows as something in the forest watches.

 The first thing I feel compelled to talk about is just how good Without Name looks.
 This is a truly beautiful film.
 Absolutely stunning cinematography is married perfectly with an impressive locale.
-Piers McGrail did fantastic work on “The Canal” and I am hugely impressed by just how much he has come along since then.
+Piers McGrail did fantastic work on “The Canal”.
+I am hugely impressed by just how much he has come along since then.
 What a fantastic talent!

 I can’t help but think that a little less liberal use of reverb would have been advisable here.
 Some scenes feature sounds that feel a little too separated from the events on the screen.
 This is compounded by the use of headphones.
 I understand that this is intentional but I just didn’t find it to be very effective.
 The sound producers definitely got their money’s worth out of the reverse audio loop and reverb effects.
 Still, as I said, sounds production is generally great.

 So we have gorgeous cinematography, a fantastic location, decent acting, and great sound production.
 Pretty promising, right?
 Well, unfortunately, a movie is only as great as the sum of its parts.
 The first 30 minutes of Without Name had me hooked.
-I loved the location and the imposing threat of “something” in the woods was plenty to keep me interested.
+I loved the location and the imposing threat of “something” in the woods.
+There was plenty here to keep me interested.
 Tension was ever present and the lack of jump scares was immensely refreshing.
 The fantastic visuals and sound combine to keep you on edge for much of the movie’s first half.

 As a movie, it's hard to recommend Without Name.
 I wouldn't feel confident recommending it to friends so I can't honestly feel confident rating it too highly in this review.
 I can't say I enjoyed it a great deal but I can imagine some people really do.
 It is absolutely beautiful to look at, well acted, and I am sure some people will absolutely love its somewhat trippy and tension laden nature.
 For me, it is just too confused and light on narrative.
 With a little more thought given to the story, I think Without Name could have been something quite special.
 As it stands, its just an above average indie horror that is stunning to look at.